 09/06/2011 - FDIC and FinCEN Hit Ocean Bank with $10.9 Million Penalty: Bank Fined Seven Percent of Book Value for Ineffective Compliance Program

 ”) and Florida’s Office of Financial Regulation announced civil money penalties of $10.9 million and a two-year deferred prosecution agreement against Ocean Bank (“the Bank

 05/28/2010 - Revisiting the FDIC’s “Superpowers”: Contract Repudiation and D’Oench Duhme

-In this article, the Erin Burrows and F. John Podvin, Jr. briefly review the Federal Deposit Insurance Corporation’s powers to facilitate a failed bank’s orderly liquidation, dissolution, asset sale and/or merger.
+In this article, Erin Burrows England and F. John Podvin, Jr. briefly review the Federal Deposit Insurance Corporation’s powers to facilitate a failed bank’s orderly liquidation, dissolution, asset sale and/or merger.
 When a bank is declared insolvent, the authors advise all counterparties to review the specific provisions of their contracts with the failed bank to evaluate the likelihood of, and prepare a response to, the receiver’s exercise of its repudiation powers and authority under the D’Oench Duhme doctrine.